This is a Monthly Rapid Update release of the MySQL Enterprise Server 5.0.

 another thread executes a statement that aborts these locks

-(such as REPAIR TABLE
+(such as REPAIR TABLE,

-), the thread might
+CHECK TABLE), the thread might

 get a table object with an incorrect lock type in the table